zahraghh/Two_Stage_SP/README.md

 The "editable_values.csv" consists of four main sections:
 1. The first section is "Setting Up the Framework."
 In this section, the user fills the rows from 5 to 11 by answering a series of yes/no questions.
 If this is the first time a user compiles this program, the answer to all of the questions is 'yes.'
 A user can change the values to 'no' if they have already downloaded/generated the files for that row.
 For example, if the weather data is downloaded and Global Tilted Irradiance (GTI) is calculated on flat plates, a user can change the row 5 value to 'no' to skip that part.

-A figue is shown that demonstrate if values of rows from 5 to 11 are 'yes' in the "editable_values.csv" file, what row are the input and what would be results.
-This figure can help a user to understand when they already downloaded/calculated results from one of teh rows, they can change that to 'no' to reduce the computational time of compiling their case study.
+A figure is shown that demonstrates if values of rows from 5 to 11 are 'yes' in the "editable_values.csv" file, what rows are the input, and what would be the results.
+This figure can help a user to understand when they already downloaded/calculated results from one of the rows.
+They can change that row's value to 'no' to reduce the computational time of compiling their case study next time.
 ![alt text](https://github.com/zahraghh/Two_Stage_SP/blob/IMECE/Two_stage_framework.png)